 Alongside the main collection allow time to wander the corridors, where water pools in unexpected places or take a walk outside under sonic umbrellas.
 Spend the afternoon reading water stories from across the state and watch a series of short documentary films made by students from remote and metro areas about what water means to them.

-On Festival weekends dive into a free program of boat-building workshops, conversations, youth-led tours and music from the Reunion Islands and Kenya.
 Make sure you have a sip of our finest at the Water Bar, infused with peppermint leaves, marri blossoms and West Australian natives.
-(The full event program will be announced early December 2017)

 ‘A lyrical, imaginative and moving collection of stories by, and for, all of us.’